yunsite/auto-table/README.md

             columnsSort: true, // {Boolean} allow to order the columns
             columnsDisplay: true, // {Boolean} allow to show/hide columns
             showing: false, {Boolean} //show legend (Showing 15 records from 143) //need to install 'tmeasday:publish-counts' package
-            filter: false, {Boolean}  //show filter for each field },
+            filters: false, {Boolean}  //show filter for each field },
         msg: { // Messages (ypu can custumize to any languaje )
             columns: 'Columns', //{String} text for Button show/hide columns